ChrisLR/godot-spritesheet-organizer/README.md

 # godot-spritesheet-organizer
-A small tool that allows organizing grid-based spriteheets made in Godot
+A small tool that allows organizing grid-based spriteheets.
+Made in Godot